Esophagus: Development

 In early embryogenesis, the esophagus develops from the endodermal primitive gut tube.
 The ventral part of the embryo abuts the yolk sac.
 It is very small in the beginning, but it lengthens due to descent of lungs and heart.
 During the second week of embryological development, as the embryo grows, it begins to surround parts of the sac.
 The enveloped portions form the basis for the adult gastrointestinal tract.
 The sac is surrounded by a network of vitelline arteries.
 Over time, these arteries consolidate into the three main arteries that supply the developing gastrointestinal tract: the celiac artery, superior mesenteric artery, and inferior mesenteric artery.
 The areas supplied by these arteries are used to define the midgut, hindgut and foregut.

 The surrounded sac becomes the primitive gut.
 Sections of this gut begin to differentiate into the organs of the gastrointestinal tract, such as the esophagus, stomach, and intestines.
 The esophagus develops as part of the foregut tube.
 The esophagus develops as a tube, lined with smooth muscle but continues development craniocaudally into different proportions of striated muscle.
 Both types of muscle have been demonstrated to be of different precursor cells.
 The innervation of the esophagus develops from the pharyngeal arches.

 Function

 Swallowing

 Food is ingested through the mouth and when swallowed passes first into the pharynx and then into the esophagus.
 The esophagus is thus one of the first components of the digestive system and the gastrointestinal tract.
 After food passes through the esophagus, it enters the stomach.
 When food is being swallowed, the epiglottis moves backward to cover the larynx, preventing food from entering the trachea.
-At the same time, the upper esophageal sphincter relaxes, allowing a bolus of food to enter.
+At the same time, the upper esophageal sphincter relaxes, allowing a food bolus to enter.
 Peristaltic contractions of the esophageal muscle push the food down the esophagus.
 These rhythmic contractions occur both as a reflex response to food that is in the mouth, and also as a response to the sensation of food within the esophagus itself.
 Along with peristalsis, the lower esophageal sphincter relaxes.